 Another test for bicipital tendinopathy where the pain is produced on downward resistance with patient’s shoulder in slight flexion and elbow in full extension and forearm supinated.
 [Speed Test]

 Yergason and Speed test are demonstrated below.

-There is insidious onset of anterior knee pain.
+There is the insidious onset of anterior knee pain.
 The problem is common in basketball, volleyball, jumping and running.
-Pain worsens when person changes position from sitting to standing or when walking or running uphill.
+Pain worsens when a person changes position from sitting to standing or when walking or running uphill.
 There is tenderness at patellar tendon insertion into lower pole of the patella.

 This presents with lateral knee pain and there is tenderness in posterolateral joint line.
-With patient supine, the knee flexed to 90°, and the leg rotated internally, resisted external rotation elicits pain (Webb maneuver).
+With the patient supine, the knee flexed to 90°, and the leg rotated internally, resisted external rotation elicits pain (Webb maneuver).
 Running downhill is considered as a risk factor.

 It is the most common overuse syndrome of the knee and results in lateral knee pain.
 Cyclists, dancers, long-distance runners, football players, and military recruits are at risk.

 Typically, pain begins after completion of a run or several minutes into a run.
 Pain is aggravated by running down hills, lengthening stride, or sitting for long periods of time with the knee flexed.

 The pain is in lateral femoral condyle.
 Flexing knee while standing with weight on affected knee resulting in pain at approximately 30° of flexion [Renne test]

 In Ober test, the patient lies down with the unaffected side down and unaffected hip and knee at a 90° angle.
 If iliotibial band is tight, the patient will have difficulty adducting the leg beyond midline and may experience pain at the lateral aspect of the knee.